Best Environmental Management Practice

 For areas covered by the Best Available Technique (BAT) Reference Document (BREF) on Waste Treatment Industry, the SRD will not describe BEMPs but refer to the relevant guidance in terms of best available techniques in the BREF.

-The JRC has hired an external contractor, BZL (Germany), in cooperation with E3 (UK), to produce a background report to be used as a basis for the development of the sectoral reference document.
+The JRC hired an external contractor, BZL (Germany), in cooperation with E3 (UK), to produce a background report to be used as a basis for the development of the sectoral reference document.
 In the meantime, the JRC established a Technical Working Group (TWG) comprising experts in environment and waste management to gather and review information and to validate the best environmental management practices, environmental performance indicators and benchmarks of excellence.
-The kick-off meeting of the TWG took place on 30 September - 1 October 2015.
+The kick-off meeting of the TWG took place on 30 September - 1 October 2015 in Leuven (Belgium).

 Project Team and Contacts